-I hope you will enjoy the 230 British English lessons in the Britlish Library.
+I hope you will enjoy the 242 British English lessons in the Britlish Library.
 I have designed the lessons to help you improve all areas of your English skills from writing and speaking, to listening and reading.

 The British English lessons in the Britlish Library are full of multimedia content in the form of videos, audio files, animations, and engaging image files.
 This multimedia content makes learning British English much more fun and engaging than simply reading text in a book.

 Here are the 5 newest British English lessons from the Britlish Library.
-I add new lessons to the Britlish Library every week so make sure you bookmark this page.
+I regularly add new lessons to the Britlish Library so make sure you bookmark this page.

-Here are three random British English lessons taken from the 230 British English lessons currently in the Britlish Library.
+Here are three random British English lessons taken from the 242 British English lessons currently in the Britlish Library.
 I add new lessons every week, so be sure to bookmark this page.
 Sign up for a free membership and you will get an email each time I add a new lesson to the library.

-The word acre is a difficult word to spell and to pronounce.
-In this lesson I’ll tell you what acre means, show you how to pronounce it with a standard British English accent, and give you some examples of its use.
-I’ll also look at other vocabulary which is associated with acres such as area, bake, break, fake, furrow, heartache, length, long, make, medieval, narrow, ox, oxen, plough, quake, rule of thumb, shake, soil, support, take, wake, and yard.
-You can also practice your knowledge of the IPA symbols and pronunciation with some IPA transcriptions of these words associated with acre.
+The word choir is a difficult word to spell and to pronounce.
+In this lesson I’ll tell you what choir means, show you how to pronounce it with a standard British English accent, and give you some examples of its use.
+I’ll also look at other vocabulary which begins with CHO but do not necessarily have the same pronunciation such as chocolate, choir, choke, cholesterol, chondrite, choose, choosy, chop, choral, chord, chore, choreographer, chorister, chorizo, chortle, chorus, chosen, chough, chow, and chowder.
+You can also practice your knowledge of the IPA symbols and pronunciation with some IPA transcriptions of these CHO words.

-I have categorised the lessons in the Britlish library into the following categories: English in Use lessons, Exams and Tests lessons, Grammar lessons, Humour lessons, Idioms lessons, Information lessons, Literature lessons, Phrasal Verbs lessons, Sounds British Pronunciation lessons, Spelling lessons, Vocabulary lessons, Writing lessons, Sounds Rude lessons, and more.
+I have categorised the lessons in the Britlish library into the following categories: English in Use lessons, Tests lessons, Grammar lessons, Humour lessons, Idioms lessons, Information lessons, Literature lessons, Phrasal Verbs lessons, Pronunciation lessons, Spelling lessons, Vocabulary lessons, Writing lessons, Sounds Rude lessons, Conversation Simulations lessons, and more.

 You can select all of the lessons in each of the random categories by clicking on any of the images below.